MaMa227/rtcamp/README.md

 # The demo for this theme can be found here:
 http://manas-ldrp-itr.000webhostapp.com

-This are the screentshots of this theme and builed it responsive as per the assignment requirement
+This are the screentshots of this theme and also I builed it responsive as per the assignment requirement

 ![Alt text](https://github.com/MaMa227/rtcamp/blob/master/screens/1.PNG "Screen one") Screen one